 Pageviews vs. Sessions vs. Users

 Users are how many unique people are visiting your blog.
 Sessions are how many instances they come to your blog.
-So if you have 10,000 unique users in a month, you might see you have 12,000 sessions, because some users ended up coming back to your blog once or more during the month.
+So if you have 10,000 unique users in a month, you might see that you have 12,000 sessions, because some of those users ended up coming back to your blog once or more during the month.

 All of these traffic metrics are useful to you as a blogger.

 The difference between them can be quite confusing, but they are all related.
 For the purpose of this post, I’ll be talking about pageviews.

 So How Many Pageviews Do I Need?